paragoner1/crisis-companion/SOLANA_SOS_COMPREHENSIVE_DEMO.md

 ## 📱 **DEMO SCRIPT**

 ### **Opening (0:00-0:30)**
-*"Last summer, my world stopped when I found my four-year-old son underwater.
+*"A few years ago, my world stopped when I found my four-year-old son underwater.
 In sheer panic, I performed CPR blindly, praying it worked.
 That terrifying moment exposed a critical gap - in emergencies, shock paralyzes us.
 That's why I created Solana SOS."*

 *"Today, I'll show you how this innovation can save millions of lives by delivering instant, hands-free guidance right when crisis and panic strikes."*